MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 P          FileSystem    \\Server01\Public
 ```

-This command creates a temporary Windows PowerShell drive named P: that is mapped to the \\\\Server01\Public network share.
+This command creates a temporary PowerShell drive named P: that is mapped to the \\\\Server01\Public network share.

-It uses the *Name* parameter to specify a name for the drive, the *PSProvider* parameter to specify the Windows PowerShell FileSystem provider, and the *Root* parameter to specify the network share.
+It uses the *Name* parameter to specify a name for the drive, the *PSProvider* parameter to specify the PowerShell FileSystem provider, and the *Root* parameter to specify the network share.

 When the command finishes, the contents of the \\\\Server01\Public share appear in the P: drive.
 To see them, type: `dir P:`.